ianhussey/OpenSourceIRAP/README.md

 As noted above, one key step in calculating *D*1 scores is excluding participants who produce >10% rts < 300ms.
 The current R script outputs the variable `exclude_based_on_fast_trials` which indicates that a participant should be excluded if `TRUE`.

-- These exclusions must be done by the researcher, and are not automatically done by the script, in order to allow the auto response monkey functions correctly and quickly.
+- These exclusions must be done by the researcher, and are not automatically done by the script.
+This is in order to allow the auto response monkey functions correctly and quickly, and due to the fact that the majority of IRAP research to date has not explicitly included this step, given that some other implimentations of the task do not output this specific information.

-#### 2. Interpretation
+#### b.
+Interpretation
 In brief, a positive *D*1 score (overall only, not by trial type) indicates an automatic preferences for resopnding in block A over block B. That is for responding to label A (e.g., flowers) and target A (e.g., positive) faster with response option A (e.g., similar) than with response option B (e.g., different).

 - Positive *D*1 scores can be referred to using the formula: